mozilla-services/heka/docs/source/sandbox/manager.rst

         [TCP:5565.signer.PlatformDevs_1]
         hmac_key = "Platform devs signing key"

-3. Configure the sanbox manager utility (sbmgr).
+3. Configure the sandbox manager utility (sbmgr).
 The signer information must exactly match the values in the input configuration above otherwise the messages will be discarded.
 Save the file as PlatformDevs.toml.